Waste management in Taiwan

 Waste management in Taiwan refers to the management and disposal of waste in Taiwan.
-It is regulated by the Department of Waste Management of the Environmental Protection Administration of the Executive Yuan.
+It is regulated by the Department of Waste Management of the Ministry of Environment of the Executive Yuan.

 History

+Waste management was not centrally regulated during the early years of Meiji era Japan.
+In 1900, the Sewage Disposal Law, the Waste Cleaning Act, and the Dirt Removal Law were enacted.
+The legislation was aimed at improving sanitation in Japanese cities and made waste disposal a municipal responsibility.
+At the time, Taiwan was a territory of Japan.

-In the 1950s and 1960s, Taiwan began to industrialize.
+Under the Republic of China, Taiwan began to industrialize by the 1950s and 1960s.
 In the following decades, industrialization occurred more rapidly, leading to a higher waste output.
 Taiwan then became known as the Garbage Island.
 To combat increased levels of waste, a recycling program began in 1989, following a 1987 amendment to the Waste Disposal Act.
 Recycling in Taiwan started as a private effort, but the initiative soon became overrun with fraud and other scandals due to ineffective government regulation.
-The private organizations and industries in charge of the program were free to falsely report recycling rates.
-The government established the 3R Foundation (reduce, reuse, recycle) in 1994 to discourage instances of fraud and other scandals.
+The private organizations and industries in charge of the program were free to falsely report recycling rates.The government established the 3R Foundation (reduce, reuse, recycle) in 1994 to discourage instances of fraud and other scandals.
 Recyclables were reclassified into eight groups: containers, tires, pesticide containers, lubricant oil, lead-acid batteries, vehicles, home appliances, and communication products.
 Each of these materials were the responsibility of one commission, and the commissions themselves were overseen by the Environmental Protection Administration.
-Taiwan's limited space to build trash incinerators and landfills were recognized as a problem, but from the 1980s and as late as 1996, waste was freely placed in the streets for collection.
-At the time, Taiwan had five incinerators in operation; at full capacity, only 10% of annual combustible waste was disposed of via incineration.
-Other methods of garbage disposal placed a large amount of stress on existing landfills.
 The eight separate committees initially established by recyclable material were eventually merged into the Resource Recycling Fund Management Committee.
 General oversight of the recycling program has been placed under the purview of the Resource Recycling Fund Management Committee, but a separate committee handles the establishment of recycling fees, and another committee is called on to periodically audit the recycling program itself.